 Firefighters rushed to the home after receiving reports of the fire and burn victims, but by the time they arrived, the family had already self-evacuated.
 There were no smoke detectors found inside the home.

 Four of the family members, suffering from burn injuries, were transported to the burn center in D.C. for specialized care.
-The fifth family member was taken to a local hospital for treatment.
-As of now, the conditions of those injured remain unknown.
+The fifth family member, Victor Calvillo Jr., was taken to a local hospital for treatment.
+He said his parents remain in the ICU in critical but stable condition.
+His brother remains hospitalized while his sister was released.

 Fire marshals are investigating the cause of the fire, and officials have stressed the critical need for smoke detectors in every home.
 Without the protection of working detectors, the family had no early warning of the fire, putting them in greater danger.